 - Your financial records (history of debt/bankruptcy, income, debt, etc)

 - Your employment history (usually from the last 2 years)

 While these categories are likely going to be the most important points to check off, other qualification areas might be subject to inspection, so it’s best to have all your financial and personal information updated and organized prior to applying.
-Just remember that there are a lot of illegitimate parties that are posing as lenders, who are actually scam artists trying to steal from you, so make sure you learn about Loan Insurance Scams while looking into online lenders.

 - Check Your Credit.
 As we said above, many lenders don’t check your credit before approval, but doing it yourself is a good way to know if you’re financially stable enough to handle going into debt.